hima700/seL4/README.md

 ## 2. Using Docker for seL4, Microkit, and CAmkES

-This section is adapted from the “Using Docker” page of the seL4 documentation.
+This section is adapted from the "Using Docker" page of the seL4 documentation.

 ### Requirements